 As strange a place as Mississippi can be for those of us living here, I sometimes wonder what the state and our Christian extremist inspired policies must look like to those living outside the U.S., especially those for whom secularism is the norm.
-I now have an answer in the form of a 16 minute video from France 24.
+I now have an answer in the form of a 16 minute video from France 24 (also available on YouTube).
 It is fascinating to see this perspective.

 Here is their description of the video from the France 24 website: